AyushPandey4/MovieCloud/README.md

-GIT SETUP
-1) MAKE A REPO IN GIT FIRST AND INCLUDE README.md
-2) OPEN THE PROJECT IN VS CODE
-3) OPEN TERMINAL OF VS CODE BUT WITH GIT BASH (CLICK ON THAT + ICON AND CHOOSE GIT BASH THERE)
-4) RUN THE FOLLOWING CODE
-	git init
-	git add .
-	git status
-	git commit -m "commited"# MovieCloud

 MovieCloud is a web application built using React and Vite, allowing users to search for movies, view movie details, and manage their watchlist and favorites.
 The app fetches movie data from a public movie database API.

 ## Features